robinhood/faust/docs/userguide/agents.rst

     The agent will receive this value, but it will not send a reply.

 ``ask(value, *, key=None, partition=None, reply_to=None, correlation_id=None)``
-    Asking an agent will send a reply back to the current process:
+    Asking an agent will send a reply back to process that send the request:

     .. sourcecode:: python